Emergency Department During COVID-19

 Visitors for admitted patients from the ED

-Once a patient is admitted to an inpatient unit, essential care partners will be required to provide proof of full COVID-19 vaccination.
-You can also find more information regarding Sinai Health’s Visitor Policy at our COVID-19 Information and Resources page.
+Once a patient is admitted to an inpatient unit, essential care partners will be required to follow Sinai Health’s Visitor Policy at our COVID-19 Information and Resources page.

 Please contact Patient Relations with any appeals related to your situation, if the care team is unable to assist you, or if you have further questions.
 Appeals can take 48 hours to process, so please address time-sensitive requests with the care team.
 Patient Relations can be reached at 416-586-4800 ext.
 5066 or [email protected] (Use “Appeal” in your subject line).